Okta (NASDAQ:OKTA) Issues FY 2022 Earnings Guidance

-Okta (NASDAQ:OKTA) last posted its quarterly earnings data on Tuesday, August 31st.
-The company reported ($0.11) earnings per share for the quarter, beating the consensus estimate of ($0.35) by $0.24.
-Okta had a negative net margin of 52.47% and a negative return on equity of 18.64%.
-The firm had revenue of $316.00 million during the quarter, compared to analysts’ expectations of $293.16 million.
-During the same quarter last year, the company posted $0.07 EPS.
-The company’s quarterly revenue was up 57.7% compared to the same quarter last year.
-As a group, analysts forecast that Okta will post -4.8 earnings per share for the current fiscal year.

-In other Okta news, CEO Todd Mckinnon sold 18,474 shares of the company’s stock in a transaction on Monday, June 21st.
-The shares were sold at an average price of $235.56, for a total value of $4,351,735.44.
-Following the transaction, the chief executive officer now directly owns 13,587 shares in the company, valued at $3,200,553.72.
-The transaction was disclosed in a filing with the SEC, which is available through the SEC website.
-Also, Director Benjamin A. Horowitz sold 80,000 shares of the stock in a transaction that occurred on Tuesday, July 6th.
-The stock was sold at an average price of $247.94, for a total value of $19,835,200.00.
+In other Okta news, Director Robert L. Dixon, Jr. sold 800 shares of the firm’s stock in a transaction dated Thursday, September 9th.
+The stock was sold at an average price of $263.45, for a total transaction of $210,760.00.
+The transaction was disclosed in a document filed with the SEC, which is available through the SEC website.
+Also, insider Jacques Frederic Kerrest sold 36,902 shares of the company’s stock in a transaction dated Wednesday, August 25th.
+The stock was sold at an average price of $258.76, for a total value of $9,548,761.52.
+Following the sale, the insider now owns 16,917 shares of the company’s stock, valued at approximately $4,377,442.92.
 The disclosure for this sale can be found here.
-Insiders sold a total of 200,373 shares of company stock valued at $50,356,464 over the last quarter.
-9.60% of the stock is currently owned by company insiders.
+Insiders sold 194,838 shares of company stock worth $49,273,633 in the last 90 days.
+9.60% of the stock is currently owned by corporate insiders.

 About Okta